Mohiyud-Din/Mohiyud-Din/README.md

 - 👋 Hi, I’m @Mohiyud-Din
 - 👀 I’m interested in HR and Business consulting
 - 🌱 I’m currently learning HR issues
-- 💞️ I’m looking to collaborate on HR and Business foum
+- 💞️ I’m looking to collaborate on HR and Business forum.
 - 📫 How to reach me mohidipu@yahoo.com

 <!---